|

 instruments in Zimbabwe of the Shona and Kore Kore peoples

-such as the mbira dza vadzimu, karimba, and matepe respectively.
+such as the mbira dza vadzimu, karimba, and matepe

-These instruments have an increased range of sometimes as
+respectively.
+These instruments have an increased range

-much as 3 octaves and are tuned in ways that are not pentatonic.
+of sometimes as much as 3 octaves and are tuned in ways

-I had also been improvising on the piano for modern dance
+that are not pentatonic.
+I had also been improvising on

-classes and had some training in jazz harmony and composition
+the piano for modern dance classes and had some training

-so I understood chord structures and melodic relationships
+in jazz harmony and composition so I understood chord structures

-to them.
-It wasn’t until I started going through B.
+and melodic relationships to them.
+It wasn’t until

-a piano in terms of having one hand play a repetitive pattern
+instruments are really like a piano in terms of having one

-in the bass register and the other play something melodic
+hand play a repetitive pattern in the bass register and

-on the other side in a higher register.
-What the Shona players
+higher register.
+What the Shona players do is more complicated

-do is more complicated than that, but after learning a few
+than that, but after learning a few karimba and

-karimba and mbira dza vadzimu songs, I started working with
+mbira dza vadzimu songs, I started working with

 those instruments as if they were a piano and developed